Layer-Wise Anomaly Detection in Directed Energy Deposition using High-Fidelity Fringe Projection Profilometry: Anomaly Detection Framework

 \subsection{Surface Anomaly Visualization and Segmentation}

-The local point density was computed as the number of neighbors within a fixed-radius search~\cite{zhou_open3d_2018}.
+The local point density was computed as the number of neighbors within a fixed-radius search, the search radius defines the spherical spatial extent surrounding each query point within which neighboring points are identified for metric calculation~\cite{zhou_open3d_2018}.
 Let $\mathcal{P} = \{p_1, p_2, \dots, p_n\}$ denote the set of 3D points sampled from the reconstructed surface.
-For each point $p_i \in \mathcal{P}$, the neighbors within $r=0.3$~mm were counted as:
+For each point $p_i \in \mathcal{P}$, the neighbors within a search radius $r$ were counted as:

-This metric captures small-scale features such as partially sintered powder residues ($\sim$\SI{200}{\micro\meter}) and local undulations between deposition paths.
-Low neighbor counts indicate voids or occluded regions from sharp curvatures or noise filtering during post-processing, while high values correspond to material accumulation or smooth, overbuilt surfaces.